FIND AN ADTAV DRIVER TRAINER TODAY

 - Are they accredited to provide the Keys2drive program where you receive a free Government-funded lesson when the supervising driver attends?

-- Is the training one-to-one (not three in a car)?
+- Is the training one-to-one (not three learners in a car)?

-- Can they provide an Instructor sensitive to the needs of the learner?
-(Some people may be nervous, lack confidence or prefer a choice of male or female instructor.)
+- Can they provide a driver trainer sensitive to the needs of the learner?
+(Some people may be nervous, lack confidence or prefer a choice of male or female trainer.)